-In A Month, Bloomberg Has Spent More Than $100 Million On Campaign Ads
+In A Month, Michael Bloomberg Has Spent More Than $100 Million On Campaign Ads

 To become New York City's mayor, Bloomberg proved he can finance his own election and win.
 But Democratic pollster Anna Greenberg says it's not easy, especially in a Democratic primary.

-"Self-funders can win elections but it's always challenging for them," she says.
+"Self-funders can win elections, but it's always challenging for them," she says.
 "And there's the perception that you're trying to buy the election, which is quite problematic for some voters.
 I mean, it's less about someone being a billionaire and more about the idea that they're trying to sort of buy it."

 Greenberg isn't discounting the importance of money.
-In fact she says when she's worked in primaries in which nobody really knows any of the candidates, the person who spent the most money has won.
+In fact, she says when she's worked in primaries in which nobody really knows any of the candidates, the person who spent the most money has won.

 But this Democratic presidential primary is different.
 People are already plugged into the race.